diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

 Most simple way is to use Factory function.

-Factory function is simply a function that returns an object.
+Factory function is a function that returns an object.

 **Factory function doesn't allow prototype inheritance** - you cannot inherit the methods from the factory function.